SummittDweller/docksal-d6-starter/README.md

 ## Why do I need this?
 What does it do?

 The Drude Project currently has example projects for Drupal 7 and Drupal 8 located [here](https://github.com/blinkreaction/drude), but Drupal 6 is missing.
-If you're involved in D6 to D7 migrations this project will allow you to easily configure and run multiple D6 projects side-by-side on your system with D7 and D8 projects.
+If you're involved in D6 migrations this project will allow you to easily configure and run multiple D6 projects side-by-side on your system with D7 and D8 projects.
 Through the magic that is Drude / Vagrant / Docker / VirtualBox all your environments are separate.

 ### The Nitty Gritty